Marcello-Sega/pytim/README.md

 ### mdtraj example

-Under the hood, `pytim` will use `MDAnalysis`, but this is made (almost completely) transparent to the user, so that interoperability with other software is easy to implement.
-For example, to analyse a trajectory loaded with `mdtraj`, it is enough to do the following:
+Under the hood, `pytim` uses `MDAnalysis`, but this is made (almost completely) transparent to the user, so that interoperability with other software is easy to implement.
+For example, to analyse a trajectory loaded with [`MDTraj`](https://mdtraj.org), it is enough to do the following:

 ```python
 import mdtraj